 Ft.
 Worth is at the end of the SP line from Ennis, Texas.
-It handles an average of one manifest train per day in each direction plus locals and coal trains.
+It handles an average coone manifest train per day in each direction plus locals and coal trains.
 SP operations are concentrated at Broadway Yard, just south of downtown near Ney Yard.
 This small, ten-track yard handles manifest and local traffic.
 One yard engine assignment and one local operate from the facility.
 SP also has a small yard at Hodge in northwest Ft.
 Worth to support limited industry switching in that area and on portions of the SP line between Ft.
 Worth and Plano, Texas.

 Projected Operation - UP/SP will consolidate operations at the UP facilities.

-Changes in terminal operations in the San Antonio area will allow the Mexico traffic from Little Rock currently staged at Ney Yard to be moved to San Antonio, allowing Ney Yard

-Yard will be closed and its functions moved to either Centennial or Ney.
+Changes in terminal operations in the San Antonio area will allow the Mexico traffic from Little Rock currently staged at Ney Yard to be moved to San Antonio, allowing Ney Yard to assume additional classification work currently performed at Centennial.
+Broadway Yard will be closed and its functions moved to either Centennial or Ney.
 These changes will result in reduction of three yard engine assignments, one local train, and one non-agreement position.
 Three high-horsepower road switcher locomotives will be made available for service elsewhere.